 Next, make the stuffing.
 Pour the milk over the dried stuffing cubes in a large bowl and allow them to soak, stirring a couple times to help evenly soak the cubes.
 Meanwhile, saute the onions in the duck fat or butter over medium-high heat until translucent, about 10 minutes, stirring every couple minutes.
 Remove the onions from the heat and scrape the onions and duck fat or butter into the bowl with the stuffing.
 Add the egg, pear, seasonings, and 2 tablespoons of the pear glaze and toss until the ingredients are evenly distributed.
 Set aside.

 Now you can begin preparing the turkey.
 Preheat the oven to 450 degrees Fahrenheit.
-Remove the turkey from the brine and pat it dry.
+Remove the turkey from the brine, rinse it, and pat dry.
 Mix together the duck fat or butter with the sage, thyme, salt, and pepper until it is fairly soft and spreadable.
 Rub the mixture all over the outside of the bird, the inside of the bird, and underneath the skin on the entire front (breast) of the bird.
 I was able to peel the skin up slightly and then push my way under the entire breast skin with my hands, rubbing the fat and spice mixture everywhere.

 Evenly distribute the chopped onion on the bottom of the roasting pan.
 Once the bird is coated inside and out with the fat mixture, set it in the roasting pan, breast facing up.
 Stuff the bird until full and set aside whatever stuffing you have left in a separate oven-safe pan.
 Tie together the turkey's legs with cooking twine.
 Whisk together the 4 cups of broth with 1/2 cup of the pear glaze, then pour the mixture into the roasting pan, pouring around, not over, the turkey.
 Arrange the 6 halved pears around the bird.